 Domain mapping config file location

-Click on the “.vip.yml.config” link to create a blank automated config file for this environment in your application’s GitHub repository.
+Select the “.vip.yml.config” link to create an automated blank config file for the environment in the application’s GitHub repository.

 |-- client-mu-plugins/ |-- config/ |----- .vip.example.develop.yml |----- .vip.example.preprod.yml |-- images/ |-- languages/ |-- plugins/ |-- themes/ |-- vip-config/

 It is possible to have multiple applications or environments using the same GitHub repository.
 Each of them will need a unique domain mapping config file.
 A specific naming convention for domain mapping config files is required for the data sync process to correctly identify the intended application and environment:

 In this file naming convention:

 [app]is the name/slug used to identify the (production) application.